kkpan11/ete/doc/tutorial/tutorial_trees.rst

 composed of that node and all its descendants.

 In bioinformatics, trees are the result of many analyses, such as phylogenetics or clustering.
-To assists in their automated manipulation, analysis and visualization, we developed ETE.
-It provides general methods to handle and visualize tree topologies, as well as specific modules to deal with phylogenetic trees.
+To assists in their manipulation, analysis and visualization, we developed ETE (the *Environment for Tree Exploration*).
+It is a Python package that provides general methods to handle and visualize tree topologies, as well as specific modules to deal with phylogenetic trees.

 .. _sec:newick-formats: